 Check out these 5 Holiday Marketing Tips to Boost Sales to also help keep business booming during the Christmas shopping season.

 If you were strapped and at your wit’s end during last year’s holiday sales season, then get some extra help this year.
 Make sure to set funds aside in your annual budget planning for extra staffing during the holiday rush.

 Another option is to pull someone from one area of your business to help in another area over the holiday rush.
-At Avery during the holidays, team members around the organization volunteer to help out in our Customer Care Center, which can obviously get overwhelmed during the season.
-It’s not only a great way to learn about and help serve our customers better, but it also helps builds stronger relationships among our internal teams.
+It’s not only a great way to learn about the business and help serve your customers better, but it also helps builds stronger relationships among internal teams.